MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

     print("g_pickled.universe is u_pickled: ",
            u_pickled is g_pickled.universe)

-If multiple :class:`MDAnalysis.core.groups.AtomGroup` are bound to the same :class:`MDAnalysis.core.universe.Universe`, they will bound to the same one after serialization:
+If multiple :class:`MDAnalysis.core.groups.AtomGroup`\ s are bound to the same :class:`MDAnalysis.core.universe.Universe`, they will also be bound to the same one after serialization:

 .. ipython:: python